Edgio

 • View a policy’s rules by clicking on the

 • The purpose of a rule set is to protect your origin servers.
 As a result, managed rules are only applied to requests that will be served from your web servers.
-Security does not use them to screen requests for cached content served directly from the edge of our network.
+Edgio does not use them to screen requests for cached content served directly from the edge of our network.

 • A Security Application configuration determines the enforcement action that will take place when a request is identified as a threat as a result of a managed rule.